Employment & Internship Opportunities

 Animal Care Internship

-Asbury Woods is seeking an animal care intern for Fall 2023.
+Asbury Woods is seeking an animal care intern.
 This unpaid internship is an opportunity for students pursuing degrees in veterinary science, environmental science/studies, education, early childhood education, biology, natural sciences, outdoor recreation management, or wildlife conservation.
 Interns will gain experience caring for and handling animals, coordinating animal care needs, working with middle and high school students, and delivering animal programs to the public.
 Each intern will also develop their own project related to their career goals and area of interest/study.
 We will gladly work with your school if you want to complete the internship for credit.

 The ideal candidate will have availability on weekday and/or Saturday mornings.
 Interested candidates should send a cover letter and their resume to Sarah Bennett, Director of Education & Community Programs, at sbennett@asburywoods.org.
 The cover letter should explain why the applicant is interested in this position, their career aspirations, and any experiences relevant to the position.